Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Notation, background and related work

 \section{Notation, background and related work}

-Throughout this paper, the symbol $\norm{\cdot}$ denotes the 2-norm of a vector or the spectral norm of a matrix.
-Furthermore, we use the fact that symmetric positive definite matrices induce an inner product in $\mathbb R^n$ with corresponding norm, and that the 2-norm condition number is given by the ratio of its largest to smallest eigenvalue.
+Throughout this paper, we use the fact that symmetric positive definite matrices induce an inner product in $\mathbb R^n$ with corresponding norm, and that the 2-norm condition number is given by the ratio of its largest to smallest eigenvalue.
 That is, for an SPD matrix $A \in \mathbb R^{n \times n}$ we have the \(A\)-inner product and the \(A\)-norm:

 and \( \kappa(A) = \norm{A} \norm{A^{-1}} = \lambda_{\max} (A) / \lambda_{\min} (A) \).
 In addition, we use $\hat{\cdot}$ to denote computed quantities.
 The unit roundoff corresponding to working precision is denoted by $\macheps$.
 Moreover, for the unit roundoff corresponding to the application of the preconditioners, we add a subscript.
 For example, the vector $\hat{s}_k = M^{-1}_L \hatrk + \Delta s_k$ is computed with the precision associated with the unit roundoff $\macheps_s$.